mchau29/mchau29.github.io/README.md

 #### Technical Skills: Python, SQL, R

 ## ABOUT ME
-I like data. </br>
+I like data. <br/>
 I am experienced in research methodology, healthcare, and data science.
 I enjoy working on personal data science project to understand the intricacy and dynamics of humanity.
-Fascinating with the field of Clinical Psychology, my goal is to write an algorithm to assist physicians and improve their accuracy in diagnosing mental disorders. </br>
+Fascinating with the field of Clinical Psychology, my goal is to write an algorithm to assist physicians and improve their accuracy in diagnosing mental disorders. <br/>

-Beside my professional identity, I am a gamer, an anime nerd, and a cat dad.
+That's a brief introduction about me.
+I would like to hear yours too.
+Let's connect!!!

 ## WORK EXPERIENCE
 - Project Manager, _Intervent Clinical Research Center, FL (2023 - current)_